rocketacademy/marketing-website/src/pages/about/index.md

       name: Teresa Chang
       position: Head of Growth
       description: >
-        Teresa is an accomplished marketing professional, with expertise in designing demand generation and digital marketing strategies to increase profit margins ...
+        Teresa has 20 years of experience in global and regional integrated marketing, demand generation, and digital marketing for multinational firms and startups...
       experience: |
-        Teresa is an accomplished marketing professional, with expertise in designing demand generation and digital marketing strategies to increase profit margins for global multibillion-dollar organisations.
+        Teresa has 20 years of experience in global and regional integrated marketing, demand generation, and digital marketing for multinational firms and startups.
         She received her MBA with Merit from the University of Nottingham, for which she received a distinction in her thesis on behavioral economics.
-Every day, Teresa is excited about creating and realising plans that accelerate growth and revenue across multiple time zones and cultures.
 ---